earl grey ice cream in a bowl on the counter

 Chasing Breyers: My Recipe Development

-The first attempt was actually a mint chip.
+The first attempt was actually a mint chip and the base was a milk/cream base without eggs.
 It was a bit too icy, and Gemini recommended WAY too much mint—it was like eating a frozen tube of toothpaste.
 But it gave me a good base to iterate on.

 Here are some prompts I used during that first conversation: